jyyang5/mu_mu_lambda-ES/README.md

      	1. scatter too close to each other
      	2. strage n=100 has larger fitness gain compared with n=10 (in opt. normalized step size)
      	3. y-axies not correct
+     	4. problem if

 - 20181012

-	- Get better approximate of progress rate using formula in paper when n = infty
+	- [x] Get better approximate of progress rate using formula in paper when n = infty

 		- Use formula (11) from [paper](https://core.ac.uk/download/pdf/81976199.pdf) denoted n \approx \infty

-	- Replace Gaussin distributed noise with GP
+	- [] Replace Gaussin distributed noise with GP